oracle/oracle-database-operator/docs/rac/provisioning/create_kubernetes_secret_for_db_user.md

 # Create Kubernetes secret for db user

-RAC supports two database-secret layouts.
+Oracle RAC supports two database-secret layouts.
 Choose the one that matches the YAML you are applying.

 Use this page for both `spec.dbSecret` and `spec.tdeWalletSecret`:
 - for `dbSecret`, create the secret name used in your YAML, such as `db-user-pass`